michaelbromley/ngx-pagination/README.md

 ### Angular Version

-This library is built to work with **Angular 5+**, and support ahead-of-time compilation.
+This library is built to work with **Angular 13+**.
-If you need to support an earlier or pre-release version of Angular for now, please see the changelog for advice on which version to use.
+If you need to support an earlier version of Angular, please use v5.x.

-### Module Format

-This library ships as a "flat ES module" (FESM).
-This means that all the JavaScript code is located in a single ES5-compatible file, but makes use of ES2015 `import` and `export` statements.

-Webpack, Systemjs and Rollup all support this format and should work without problems.

-A UMD bundle is also provided for systems which do not support FESM.

 ## Simple Example